SECTION 1 - 2023 CONSERVATION AREA FEES

-If circumstances change and you do not wish to return to camp for the 2021 season, and you provide Quinte Conservation written notice of your decision by March 1, 2022, your reservation fees will be refunded subject to a 25% administration fee.
-No such reservation fee refunds will be made if Quinte Conservation does not receive written notice by the seasonal camper by March 1, 2022.
+If circumstances change and you do not wish to return to camp for the 2023 season, and you provide QUINTE CONSERVATION written notice of your decision by April 30, 2023, your reservation fees will be refunded.
+No such reservation fee refunds will be made if QUINTE CONSERVATION does not receive written notice by the seasonal camper by April 30, 2023.

 Camping is an outdoor experience.
-Therefore, no refunds will be approved for discomforts of nature including rain, snow, temperature changes, insects or fire ban.
+Therefore, no refunds will be approved for discomforts of nature including rain, snow, temperature changes or insects.

 Campers evicted from the campground for any circumstance are not eligible for a refund.